top of page

 Dripping Springs Senior Portraits: The Weight of Launch and the Beauty of Goodbye

+The sky was heavy, gray, and unsettled — the kind of day that photographers usually dread.
 But here’s the thing about senior portraits: the weather isn’t always the story.
 The people are.

-This is what Dripping Springs senior portraits are really about:
+This is what Dripping Springs senior portraits are really about: the ache and the triumph all tangled together.
+It’s the holy pause before the launch.

 Senior Portraits Dripping Springs: The In-Between We Never Quite Talk About

-And sometimes, like on this overcast Texas day, there’s space for both stories to be captured at once.
+Sometimes, like on this overcast Texas day, there’s space for both stories to be captured at once.

 We steal these small frames of time, not because they fix the ache, but because they honor it.